-- Every year we have sports week, where children get to try out new activities such as golf and circus skills! - We also offer opportunities such as food tasting and cooking.
-We will go to the shop to buy the ingredients before using them.
+- Every year we hold Sports Week, where children get to try out new activities such as golf and circus skills! - We also offer opportunities such as food tasting and cooking.
+We will go to the shop with the children to buy the ingredients before using them.